manonberriche/manonberriche.github.io/research.md

 ## Work in progress

-* Understanding the sharing of fake news on Twitter
+* Faker Island.
+Profiling fake news sharers on Twitter in France

 * Flagging information on Facebook